NREL/H2Integrate/README.md

 ## Parallel processing for GreenHEART finite differences and design of experiments

 GreenHEART is set up to run in parallel using MPI and PETSc for finite differencing and for design of experiments runs through OpenMDAO.
-To use this capability you will need to follow the addtional installation instruction below:
+To use this capability you will need to follow the additional installation instruction below:

 ```bash